 Accepted: June 27, 2018

-Background: The peripheral venous blood gas (PVBG) has gained popularity over the arterial blood gas and electrolytes-urea-creatinine panel in non-critical situations in the emergency department.
+Background: The peripheral venous blood gas (PVBG) has gained popularity over the arterial blood gas and electrolytes-urea-creatinine panel in non-critical situations in the emergency department (ED).
 Despite its convenience and rapid result return, it is costly and potentially over-utilized.

 Aim: To assess the utility of point of care (POC) PVBG samples in predicting re-presentation of elderly patients (over the age of 65) to the emergency department within 72 hours, who were discharged without inpatient admission directly from ED.